mr-sneezy/ArduinoHondaOBD1_to_OBD2_BT/README.md

     D7 ---------------------- Pin4

-![Alt text](https://raw.github.com/kerpz/ArduinoHondaOBD/master/images/UNI_wiring.png "UNI Wiring Image")
+![Alt text](https://raw.github.com/kerpz/ArduinoHondaOBD/master/images/UNI_wiring.png "UNI Wiring Image") (Taken from Kerpz Git repo)

 Wiring for hobd_elm_DS18B20
 --------------------
-    See the schematic PDF in the schematic folder.
+    *See the schematic PDF in the schematic folder for my full circuit.
-    My schematic follows Kerpz original as much as possible for compatibility.
+    My circuit follows Kerpz original as much as possible for compatibility.
     I have 'industrialised' the circuit a little to make it robust in an automotive environment.
     Kerpz's wiring diagram can be used with my code additions by adding the DS18B20's.
-    The extra complexity of my cicuits includes provision for the PCB to be used with an LCD, and access key pins for monitoring with a CRO or Logic analyser.
+    The extra complexity of my cicuits includes provision for the PCB to be used with an LCD, and access to key pins for monitoring with a CRO or Logic analyser.

 TODO